lmorandini/SDMXPlugin/README.md

 ## Use

 * Start QGIS (version 2.0 onwards) if not started already
-* Open the SDMX Plugin (there should be an icon with a power plug on it)
+* Open the SDMX Plugin (there should be an icon with a "SDMX" on it)
 * Insert the URL `http://130.56.253.19/geoserver/wfs` (blank username and password) in the URL field
 * Click "Connect"
 * Select one Cube from the list in the first tab